Chapter 10: Swing and a Miss

 I suppose that “gaining perspective” is the biggest message that I’m trying to get across here.
 The next big step in what has become a two (maybe three)-part reflective series on stepping outside of one’s comfort zone, failure, and maybe next week will be about success?
 Probably not, if I’m being honest, but who knows?

 Anyway, I guess what I’m really trying to say is “don’t let failure dissuade you from trying new, different things.”
 Learn from the failures, change what didn’t work and try to find a way to make it work.
 Or just scrap that plan and start over with something new.
 Understand that risk does not always equal reward.
 The more reps you get of just doing the thing and assessing those risk/reward scenarios, the less daunting they become.
+This was a swing and a miss.

 The world is your burrito!